-Science, the Humanities and Society Course Description (College of Arts and Sciences)
+Science, the Humanities and Society Course Description

 SHS 210.
 Introduction to Science, the Humanities and Society (3) An introduction to the interrelationships among science, technology, the humanities and society.
 Interdisciplinary approach.
 Topics include impact of science and technology on society, humanistic assessment of science, historical and contemporary issues.
 May be taken twice for credit under different sub-titles.